matteobarbera/mavlab_wiki_fork/Drone-Delfly-Nimble.md

 - [this tool](https://github.com/paparazzi/paparazzi/blob/master/sw/logalizer/sd2log.ml) (part of your PPRZ installation) will convert the binaries into paparazzi logs
 - go to 'paparazzi/sw/logalizer' and run './sd2log [path to the binaries]/sd_log_00000.bin'
 - if you get errors, make sure your [environment variables](https://wiki.paparazziuav.org/wiki/Installation#Environment_Variables) are set correctly
+  - The environment variables need to be changed in the .bashrc file.
+Go to the home directory and use command 'gedit ~/.bashrc'.
+  - Add the lines described in the link on the bottom of the file.
+  - The changes in the .bashrc file are only applied when Ubuntu is restarted, or use command line 'source ~/.bashrc' in the home directory.
+If neither of the two is done, you will get the same error as before.
+The change in the .bashrc file has to be done only the first time.
 - the paparazzi logs will be stored in 'paparazzi/var/logs' and can be viewed with the [paparazzi log plotter](https://wiki.paparazziuav.org/wiki/Plotter)
 - [Matlab script](https://github.com/tudelft/mavlab/raw/master/scripts/read_pprz_MXS.m ] that loads the log into Matlab (if not working update according to messages.xml)